Hackacton-Hackverse/JeJe/README.md

-Read backend in each folder
+Read README in each folder